MoisesBarbera/Data-analysis-/README.md

 # Data analysis files

 ## Python code showing:
--An extensive analysis on a big amount of reviews from the Amazon Alexa devices (data from Kaggle.com - amazon_alexa.tsv) -A case scenario of a small business predicting its expected revenue depending on the temperature on a given day (data IceCream.csv)
+###  1. An extensive analysis on a big amount of reviews from the Amazon Alexa devices (data from Kaggle.com - amazon_alexa.tsv)
+###  2. A case scenario of a small business predicting its expected revenue depending on the temperature on a given day (data IceCream.csv)

 Covering topicts on: